 Each flu season is different.

 Even if you’ve never gotten the flu before, each flu season is different and changes throughout the year.
-Getting a flu shot every year is the best way to help prevent spreading the flu to others and getting infected.
-Talk to your healthcare provider about why annual vaccination is so important.
+This season it is important for everyone to do their part in helping prevent the spread of respiratory illnesses, like flu and COVID-19.
+Getting a flu shot every year is the best way for you to help protect yourself and your community from the flu.

 Adults 50 years of age and older are at greater risk.